JaeryoungLee/JaeryoungLee.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hello, my name is Jaeryoung Lee.
+I am Master's student in Aerospace Engineering at KAIST, South Korea.
+My research interests include robotics, autonomous navigation and Bayesian Estimation.
+Currently, I research on Positing-Navigation-Timing (PNT) using Global Navigation Satellite System (GNSS) at the KAIST GNSS lab, led by Prof.Jiyun Lee.
+I am a PhD applicant for Fall 2025.